-- Meanwhile wet your hands with a little bit of water and make 12 balls of red bean paste.
+- Meanwhile, wet your hands with a little bit of water and make 12 balls of 8.5 oz sweet red bean paste (anko).
 Each ball should be about 1 scant Tbsp (20 g).

 - Combine ½ tsp baking powder and ½ tsp water.

 - Add to the cooled brown sugar mixture and mix all together.

-- Sift the flour and add to the brown sugar mixture.
+- Sift 1 cup cake flour and add to the brown sugar mixture.
 Combine the mixture with a silicone spatula, chopsticks, or your fingers.
 Pinch the clumps together into a ball.
 Cover with plastic wrap and set aside to rest the dough for 15 minutes in the bowl.

 - Once the dough is no longer sticky and smooth, form the dough into a stick, and cut into 12 pieces.

 - Cover them with a damp towel to prevent the dough from drying.

-- Form one portion of the dough into a ball and flatten it so it becomes 2 inch (5 cm) in diameter.
+- Form one portion of the dough into a ball and flatten it so it becomes 2 inches (5 cm) in diameter.

-- Then flatten the piece with your fingers and roll out to form a circle shape about 2.5 to 3 inch (6-7 cm) in diameter.
+- Then, flatten the piece with your fingers and roll out to form a circle shape about 2.5 to 3 inches (6–7 cm) in diameter.
 Only stretch the outer edges of the dough and keep the center thick.

 - Place the red bean ball in the middle and pull each corner into the center and pinch to close the dough.

 - Now you know why we need the outer dough to be thin.
 If you have the thick outer dough, the pinched area will be harder to fold in.

 - Place the manju on the working surface, seam side down.
 Rotate the dough a few times to shape nicely.
 Place it on to the parchment paper.

 - Cover the manju with a damp towel to prevent it from drying.
 Repeat with the remaining dough.

 - Set up a steamer.
 Fill the wok (or pot) with 2 inches of water.
 Bring the water to a boil.
 Steam for 10–12 minutes with high heat (this creates lots of steam).